opencloud-eu/ios/SETUP.md

-If you want to start help developing OpenCloud please follow the [contribution guidelines][0] and observe these instructions:
+If you want to start help developing OpenCloud please follow these instructions:

 NOTE: To compile the code you need Xcode 10.2, iOS11, cocoa pods and swiftlint.